 5. You Lack Healthy Eating Know-How

-Juggling all of life’s activities leaves many modern women and men at a loss when it comes to cooking, eating and losing weight in a healthy manner.
-Before you turn to the next fad diet or trendy weight loss track, you may want to consider the healthy eating programs that exist specifically to help people lose weight and, here’s the tricky part, keep the weight off.
+Juggling all of life’s activities and challenges leaves many modern women and men at a loss when it comes to cooking, eating, exercising and losing weight in a healthy manner.
+Before you turn to the next fad diet or trendy weight loss track, you may want to consider the healthy eating programs that exist specifically to help people find the best way to lose weight and, here’s the tricky part, keep the weight off.
 If you are clueless when it comes to frying versus baking and healthy fats versus non-healthy fats, it’s perfectly OK to seek a little help.

-Solution: A Diet Designed for Healthy Eating and Weight Control
+Solution: An Easy Diet Designed for Healthy Eating and Weight Control

-For many modern Americans, cooking healthy meals isn’t in the cards.
-Whether you have no time, no energy or no clue about healthy cuisine, a healthy weight loss program can be the answer to your prayers.
+A healthy weight loss meal plan can be the answer to your prayers and challenges.
 Choosing the right program matters and, according to the National Institute of Diabetes and Digestive and Kidney Diseases, “effective weight loss programs include ways to keep the weight off for good” and should “promote healthy behaviors that help you lose weight and that you can stick with every day.”

-The South Beach Diet offers a weight loss program that helps you lose weight while also teaching you healthy habits for life.
-You will never be bored with the many delicious breakfast, lunch, dinner, snack and dessert options to satisfy your taste buds.
-What’s more is you only need the bare minimum to prepare the South Beach Diet meals when it comes to time and kitchen resources, so you can easily eat them every day with little impact on your other activities.
-And you’ll even have practice days during which you try your hand at preparing your own healthy meals based upon the South Beach Diet principles (and using delicious recipes from our Recipe section), or you practice ordering healthy options while out on the town.
-So you’ll be ready for life after the South Beach Diet.
+The South Beach Diet helps you lose weight while also teaching you healthy meal habits for life.
+You’ll try your hand at preparing your own healthy meals based upon the South Beach Diet principles (and using delicious recipes from our Recipe section), or you practice ordering healthy options while out on the town.